spiceai/docs/spiceaidocs/docs/features/configurable-llms/index.md

 pagination_next: null
 ---

-Spice handles using language models (LLMs) from a variety of sources (see [model components](/components/models/index.md)) and provides additional customisation on how inference will be performed in the Spice runtime.
+Spice supports language models (LLMs) from several sources (see [model components](/components/models/index.md)) and provides configuration for how inference will be performed in the Spice runtime.
 This includes:
  - Providing tools to the language model, enabling it to interact with the Spice runtime.
  - Specifying system prompts and overriding defaults for [`v1/chat/completion`](/api/http/chat-completions.md).